An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Conclusions and Further Research

 \section{Conclusions and Further Research}

 We performed an exploratory data analysis on a data-set for the top 16 professional players from the 2019 season.
 We identified several problems that arose due to natural limitations in the data and proposed an empirical Bayesian approach based on the DM distribution to overcome some of these problems.
-We also explained how the remaining problems could be finessed in the context of ZSGs by using the DM model with a restricted action set.
+Specifically we introduce two DM-based skill models where the first model borrows strength from other darts players and the second model borrows strength from other regions of the dartboard.
+We evaluate these models through the use of proper scoring rules and find that they outperform other benchmark models in terms of both statistical and practical significance.
+We also used our DM-based models to estimate the importance of being able to target every square millimeter of the dartboard, and also to analyze specific situations that arose in real-world darts matches during the 2019 season.

 There are several directions for future research.
-First, by interviewing players we could resolve the issue regarding the decomposition of $\bmu$ into the target $\bvartheta$ and the bias $\btheta$.
+First, if we had access to the professional players we could resolve the issue regarding the decomposition of $\bmu$ into the target $\bvartheta$ and the bias $\btheta$ as discussed briefly in Section \ref{sec:SkillModel} and in further detail in Appendix \ref{sec:Bias} of the {\em Supplementary Material} file.
 Second, the technology to capture the precise landing location of a dart now exists and we anticipate that at some point this technology will be used in professional competitions.
-If this occurs and the resulting data is made available, then fitting skill models will no longer be a missing-data problem requiring the use of the EM algorithm.
-We could then certainly resolve the correlation identification issue in that event and develop skill models beyond (\ref{eq:DM2}) that might more accurately reflect the players' skill levels.
+If this occurs and the resulting data is made available, then fitting second-stage skill models will no longer be a missing-data problem requiring the use of the EM algorithm.
+In that event we could certainly resolve the bias and correlation identification issues and develop skill models beyond (\ref{eq:DM2}) that might more accurately reflect the players' skill levels.